 - Upon successful registration, you will receive your club rego certificate, number plates, logbook and the like.
 Where applicable, attach them to or keep them available in your vehicle for ready reference during any sudden inspection.

-I have written a separate blog detailing the above steps plus other requirements and considerations.
+I have written a separate blog detailing the steps plus other requirements and considerations of having a club rego.
 Have a read to learn more about club regos.

 Again, you can tour around Australia with your club rego vehicle provided that you have secured first approval from the club that you are a member of.